 INCENTIVE COMPENSATION PROGRAM.
 In 1995, the Board of Directors adopted the Lawson Products, Inc. Annual Incentive Compensation Program (the "Program").
-Under the Program the Compensation Committee establishes annual corporate, company and individual target performance levels for each of the participating employees (which includes each of the Named Officers except Sidney L. Port and Robert J. Washlow).
-Each participant is then granted an annual incentive award based upon the base salary at the beginning of the year for that participant and the degree to which the participant's predetermined targets are achieved during the year.
+Under the Program the Compensation Committee establishes annual corporate, company and individual target performance levels for each of the participating employees (which will include each of the Named Officers except Sidney L. Port and Robert J. Washlow).
+Each participant will then be granted an annual incentive award based upon the base salary at the beginning of the year for that participant and the degree to which the participant's predetermined targets are achieved during the year.

 STOCK OPTION PROGRAM.
 The Company's long-term incentive based compensation program is achieved principally through the Lawson Products, Inc. Incentive Stock Plan under which stock options (both nonqualified and incentive), stock appreciation rights and stock awards may be issued to officers and key employees.
-The objectives of the Plan are to align executive and stockholder long-term interests by creating a link between executive compensation and stockholder return and to enable executives and other key employees to develop and maintain a long-term stock ownership position in the Company.
+The objectives of the Plan are to align executive and stockholder long-term interests by creating a link between executive compensation and stockholder a long-term stock ownership position in the Company.
 Under the Company's plan, the Compensation Committee determines the identity of recipients and the amount of benefits to be received by each recipient.
 Generally, options are granted at an exercise price equal to the fair market value of the Company's Common Stock on the date of grant and have ten year terms.